-The Department received one local grant from Lafourche Parish for \$274,929 of which \$274,929 was spent.
-One local grant was received from the Lorio Foundation for \$15,000 of which 15,000 was spent.
+The Department received one local grant from Lafourche Parish for \$325,000 of which \$325,000 was spent.
+One local grant was received from the Lorio Foundation for \$15,000 of which \$15,000 was spent.
+One grant was received from Louisiana Department of Agriculture and Forestry for \$6,270 of which \$6,270 was spent.

-- 2. For each Federal, state, and local award, we randomly selected 6 disbursements from each award administered during the period under examination, provided that no more than 30 disbursements would be selected. - 3.
-For the items selected in procedure 2, we traced the six disbursements to supporting documentation as to proper amount and payee.
+2. For each Federal, state, and local award, we haphazardly selected 6 disbursements from each award administered during the period under examination, provided that no more than 30 disbursements would be selected.